telmoanastacio/hotel-backend-engineer-coding-challenge/README.md

 # Hotel Room Allocation

-## Build and run the application inside docker in 1 shot ny running the shell script
+## Build and run the application inside docker in 1 shot by running the shell script

 ```shell